Seeed-Studio/ArduinoPhone/README.md

 We had an instructable about how to make an Arduino Phone, for more information, please refer to [Arduino Phone Instructable](http://www.instructables.com/id/ArduinoPhone/)

+### TFT Shield version

+The default TFT version is TFT Touch Shield V2, if you want to work with TFT v1, there's few to be modify in the code.

+1. Line 34, 35 of Demo.ino
+2. Line 38, 39 of UI_ArduinoPhone.cpp
+3. Line 32 of UI_ArduinoPhone_dfs.h

 <br>
 ----